pujacj/ADM-HW5/README.md

 3. Dany Khalil

 The repository contains:
-1. main.ipynb: a Jupyter notebook that explaines the choices we made throughout the homework.
+1. .py and .pynb(for better understanding) files of the functionalities.